-Consequently, one of the requirements of the CRS is that communities identify all repetitive loss properties in their jurisdiction and work with the owners in finding ways to reduce or eliminate future flood damage.
+Consequently, one of the requirements of the CRS is that communities identify all repetitive loss properties in their jurisdiction and work with the owners to find ways to reduce or eliminate future flood damage.
 This initiative has been very successful in reducing flood losses and claims.

 FEMA has recently extended its repetitive loss program to include "Repetitive Loss Areas" (RLA).
 To maintain a Class II rating in the CRS, Tulsa is now required to analyze the area surrounding each of its repetitive loss properties and identify any neighboring properties (including uninsured ones) that may be subject to the same general flooding conditions.
 This group of nearby properties is then designated as an RLA.
-The City is required to contact the owners of the properties in the RLA, inform them that they are located in an area subject to flooding, and develop a plan for mitigating or eliminating flooding in the area, much as has been done for the individual repetitive loss properties.
+The City is required to contact the owners of the properties in all its RLAs, inform them that they may be located in an area subject to flooding, and develop a plan for mitigating or eliminating flooding in the area, much as is being done for the individual repetitive loss properties.